scriptkidd/MyMOOCS/R/getclean/project/README.md

-<b> Getting and Cleaning Data Course Project </b>
+# Getting and Cleaning Data Course Project

-How the script works?
+###How the script works?

 1. Read test and train data
 2. Read activities and subjects data